Data Lineage: Interview Questions & Deep Dive (2026)

 Ignoring lineage for non-SQL transformations

-Many pipelines include Python or Spark code that does not go through a SQL parser.
+Many pipelines include Python or Spark code that doesn't go through a SQL parser.
 Acknowledging this gap and describing mitigation strategies shows real-world experience.

 What is data lineage?+

-Data lineage is the record of where data comes from, how it transforms, and where it goes.
-It creates a graph of dependencies across your data platform, enabling debugging, impact analysis, and compliance auditing.
+The record of where data comes from, how it transforms, and where it goes.
+Creates a graph of dependencies across your data platform, enabling debugging, impact analysis, and compliance auditing.

 What are the best data lineage tools?+